 Expect the combined hike to be 7.5 to 8 miles in total with about 130 feet in elevation gained.
 Allot 3.5 hours ideally.
 You could even make this your whole day and plan a lunch spot at the northern tip of Leigh Lake.
 If you turn right onto the Bearpaw Lake Trail as the trail forks at the Leigh Trail turnaround point, you can have lunch by Bearpaw Lake!

-Where exactly you go for the final day depends on you exit plan.
+Where exactly you go for the final day depends on your exit plan.
 If you plan to continue north towards Yellowstone, you may want to modify this last day a bit.
 If you plan to exit east through Moran, you can follow this itinerary to the letter.
-Of course, if you plan to leave the way you came into the park, you won’t have to edit this itinerary either (unless you want to)!
+Of course, if you plan to leave the way you came into the park, you won’t have to edit this itinerary either.

 Stop 1: Grand View Point Trail